 To allay the fears of the LIRR & BRT, the BGCC quickly devised a funding plan: the City would pay half of the cost (most of it via bonds) and the railroads the rest.
 The BRT, anxious to please its shareholders, wanted to replace the Brighton line with an elevated railroad from Church Avenue to the water, by far the cheapest way to eliminate grade crossings.
 But the residents of Flatbush rebelled.
 The President of the Commission sympathized: he lived in Flatbush.
 After much back and forth, the BRT relented.
 If the homeowners adjoining the right of way would agree to give up two feet of their property for a retaining wall, the BRT would abandon the EL proposal and instead dig a trench wide enough for four tracks, enabling express stations just like the new-fangled IRT subway in Manhattan, and replace the trolley wires with an electrified third rail.
 Deal!

 Meanwhile, the LIRR had already decided to suppress its tracks below ground from Bay Ridge to East Flatbush.
-The dirt excavated from the BRT and MBRR trenches would serve to build embankments on the Brighton line from Avenue H to Sheepshead Bay, a stretch through land that had yet to be developed.
+The dirt excavated from the BRT and MBRR trenches would serve to build embankments south of Avenue H to Sheepshead Bay, a stretch through land that had yet to be developed.

 The Big Dig, Brooklyn style, began on December 28, 1905, at Glenwood Road on the west side of the Brighton right of way, with steam-powered shoveling behemoths chewing up the earth on a relentless march northward to a point just south of Church Avenue where the tracks had been depressed many years before.
 On the east side, amazingly enough, the BRT continued to run surface trains for its customers.
 And eight months later, the train operations were transferred to the trench while the steam shovels got busy on the east side.
 Incredibly, the work was completed within 18 months, including the build-out of new stations at every stop, with not a single injured rider.
 However, the notoriously cheap BRT was sued by its contractor, which led me to a century-old appellate brief containing a treasure trove of photos attached as exhibits.
 Thanks, attorney dudes!
 Here’s the first of many.